DataHiveDJW/nodexchange/README.md

 ### 2. Load-Balancing features such as :

- * Least-connections / round-robin load-balancing algorithm for http(s) and web sockets
+ * Least-connections / round-robin load-balancing algorithm for http/https and web sockets

 ### 3. Additional Features :

  * Error logging

  * IP throttling

  * Direct compability with Redis for session storage

  * Direct compability with the Node Cluster module for multi-threading Node instances